aeen-bolandian/Fourth-Assignment-Steam-Scraper/README.md

-# Fourth Assignment: HTML Parser 🌐
+# Fourth Assignment: Steam Scraper 🎮

 ## Introduction

 This project delves into the practical application of HTML parsing techniques using Java and the JSoup library.
-The objective is to extract and manipulate data from a structured HTML document containing information about various countries.
+The objective is to extract and manipulate data from a structured HTML document containing information about various video-games.
 Key tasks include parsing the document, creating Java objects to represent the data, sorting the information based on different criteria, and presenting the results effectively.

 ## Why Learn Web Scraping? 📊